 Some back pain scapegoats are simply misdiagnosed when other structural problems are the real culprits.
 In these cases, the doctor is simply inept and should go back to medical school to learn more or maybe consider a less responsibility-filled vocation.

-Other patients diagnosed with scapegoat abnormalities are suffering from mindbody pain syndromes.
+Other patients diagnosed with back pain scapegoat abnormalities are suffering from mindbody pain syndromes.
 Medical training has not prepared doctors to deal with these psychosomatic conditions, so what are their options?
 They want to help.
 They want to find a reason for the pain, so they will have a chance to cure it.

 The pain is real.
 The patient is suffering.
 A scapegoat condition exists.